-According to WWF, more than 20 million people live along coastal shoreline, with this number expected to double before 2030.
-Many of these people are heavily directly reliant on local ecosystems for their livelihoods and food security
+More than 30 million people live along coastal shoreline, with this number expected to double before 2030.
+Many of these people are heavily directly reliant on local ecosystems for their livelihoods and food security.

 Rapidly rising concentrations of carbon dioxide and other greenhouse gasses in the atmosphere are driving ocean temperatures up and causing increasingly frequent and severe coral bleaching events around the world.